-Everyone wants their house and bathroom to be cosy and relaxing places, especially in the winter months.
+Everyone wants their house and bathroom to be cosy and relaxing places, especially during the winter months.

 Losing heat from your home not only makes you shiver, but it’ll also make you quiver when it’s time to pay those heating bills.
 So how does it happen?
 And what can you do to stop it?